cbecraft1184/teams-meeting-minutes-prod/commercial_documentation/EXECUTIVE_SUMMARY_COMPREHENSIVE.md

 - Penetration testing not conducted
 - Security audit not performed
 - Vulnerability scanning not implemented
-- FedRAMP security controls not validated
+- SOC 2 security controls not validated
 - Incident response procedures not documented

 ---